-- 14.1 The College has identified and appointed members of staff with the responsibility for monitoring the safe and appropriate use of E technology and to deal with any concerns about inappropriate use.
-Refer to Appendix 1 - ICT Acceptable Use Policy and Protocols for On Line Learning Appendix 12. - 14.2 The College promotes E-safety in the delivery of the curriculum.
-E-safety refers to the safe use of internet and other electronic forms of communication such as e-mail, text messages, face-book and other social media platforms that can expose young people and vulnerable adults to risks.
+- 13.1 The College has identified and appointed members of staff with the responsibility for monitoring the safe and appropriate use of E technology and to deal with any concerns about inappropriate use.
+Refer to Appendix 1 - ICT Acceptable Use Policy and Protocols for On Line Learning Appendix 12. - 13.2 The College promotes E-safety in the delivery of the curriculum.
+E-safety refers to the safe use of internet and other electronic forms of communication such as e-mail, text messages, Face-book and other social media platforms that can expose young people and vulnerable adults to risks.
 The College will support students to recognise and manage risks associated with online activity that can be harmful such as online grooming, and the inappropriate use of social media for sexting, hazing and cyber bullying and other abusive acts that intimidate, threaten or lead to physical, emotional or psychological harm of any student at the College.
-Students through their tutorial programme undertake a safeguarding qualification during their first half term at the college and this includes a unit on keeping safe online.
+Students through their tutorial programme undertake various tutorials around safeguarding and Prevent whilst at the college and this includes a unit on keeping safe online. - 13.3 The College will ensure the effective monitoring and blocking of material deemed harmful to learners and or staff, on college devices or networks, this includes but is not limited to material that is deemed to harass, bully, share consensual or non-consensual explicit images and the viewing and sharing of pornography. - 13.4 The responsibility for ensuring the effective monitoring and filtering of online activity lies with the Designated Safeguarding lead in conjunction with the Safeguarding link Governor and Vice Principal. - 13.5 This provision will be reviewed annually to ensure it effectively safeguards young people and vulnerable adults. - 13.6 SLT will be provided will a monthly report that outlines any harmful online activity, the type of concern raised, and actions taken.

-15. Extended Services and Activities
+14. Extended Services and Activities

-- 15.1 The Governing Body of the College is responsible for controlling the use of the College premises both during and outside normal hours, except where a trust deed allows a person other than the Governing Body to control the use of the premises, or a transfer of control agreement has been made.
-Where services are provided directly under the supervision and management of the College, the College's safeguarding policies and procedures will apply. - 15.2 Where activities and services are provided separately, the Governing Body will seek assurances and evidence that the body concerned has appropriate safeguarding and child protection policies and procedures in place and that there are agreed arrangements to liaise with the College on these matters where appropriate.
-Evidence of appropriate policies and procedures must be provided to the Governing Body. - 15.3 All staff providing services to students whether on site or in the community on behalf of the College must adhere to the College's Safeguarding, Child Protection and Adults at Risk policy. - 15.4 Staff from partner agencies working with students off site will follow the referral procedures of their own agency and will inform the Safeguarding Team they have made a child or vulnerable adult protection referral as a matter of priority.
+- 14.1 The Governing Body of the College is responsible for controlling the use of the College premises both during and outside normal hours, except where a trust deed allows a person other than the Governing Body to control the use of the premises, or a transfer of control agreement has been made.
+Where services are provided directly under the supervision and management of the College, the College's safeguarding policies and procedures will apply. - 14.2 Where activities and services are provided separately, the Governing Body will seek assurances and evidence that the body concerned has appropriate safeguarding and child protection policies and procedures in place and that there are agreed arrangements to liaise with the College on these matters where appropriate.
+Evidence of appropriate policies and procedures must be provided to the Governing Body.
+The Governing Body will only work with providers that can demonstrate that they have effective child protection policies in place, provide appropriate training for staff and that the vetting arrangements for their staff are compatible with those of the local authorities and government guidance.

+- 14.3 All staff providing services to students whether on site or in the community on behalf of the College must adhere to the College's Safeguarding, Child Protection and Adults at Risk policy. - 14.4 Staff from partner agencies working with students off site will follow the referral procedures of their own agency and will inform the Safeguarding Team they have made a child or vulnerable adult protection referral as a matter of priority.

-16. Site Security, Contractors and Agency Staff
+15. Site Security, Contractors and Agency Staff